beschulz/wav2png/README.md

 Also gradient overlays and backgrounds look nice.

+# Color format

+The colors specified via --foreground-color and --background-color are in the following format:

+`rrggbbaa` in hexadecimal form.

+a few examples:

+`ff0000ff` = 100% red, 100% opaque
+`ff00007f` = 100% red, ~50% opaque
+`00ff00ff` = 100% green, 100% opaque
+`0000ffff` = 100% blue, 100% opaque

+I usually pick a color in photoshop or some online color picker, copy the values for rrggbb and calculate (or guess) the alpha I want.

 # Performance
 Performance was one of the main goals, because all the other solutions I've tried where incredibly slow.